 Homeless and At-Risk Veteran Services: Through contracts with the New Mexico Veterans Integration Center (NMVIC) in Albuquerque and Mesilla Valley Community of Hope in Las Cruces, The Department of Veterans Services provides transition services for homeless and at risk NM Veterans.

-New Mexico Veterans Home: Any Veteran with an honorable discharge from the Armed Forces of the United States shall be eligible for admission to the New Mexico Veteran's Home in Truth or Consequences (575) 894-4200 or (575) 894-4297, or Ft.
-Bayard State Veteran's Home in Santa Clara (575) 537-3302.
+New Mexico Veterans Homes: Any Veteran with an honorable discharge from the Armed Forces of the United States shall be eligible for admission to the New Mexico State Veterans’ Home in Truth or Consequences 575-894-4200 or 800-964-3976, or Ft.
+Bayard State Veterans’ Home in Santa Clara 575-537-3302.
 Click here for an application to the New Mexico State Veterans’ Home in Truth or Consequences.
 Click here for admission information for the FT Bayard State Veterans’ Home.